ujh/ujh.github.io/source/cv/index.markdown

 Worked on [HouseBot](http://sourceforge.net/projects/housebot/) which is an AI for the game of Go.
 Originally written in C++, but then rewritten in [D](http://www.digitalmars.com/d/).
 Also started an implementation of the game [Havannah](http://en.wikipedia.org/wiki/Havannah) on top of the HouseBot engine, but never finished it.

+### Small ruby projects

+See [https://github.com/msales](https://github.com/msales) for a list of small projects or patches to existing Ruby projects that I authored during my time at [mSALES](http://www.msales.com).

 ## Education

 ### 2001 - 2007 Bioinformatics at [TUM](http://www.tum.de) and [LMU](http://www.lmu.de) in Munich, Germany